bencwallace/bencwallace.github.io/code.md

 ## [Polymers.jl](https://github.com/bencwallace/Polymers.jl)

 A Julia implementation of the pivot algorithm: a Markov chain Monte carlo (MCMC) sampler for the self-avoiding walk (SAW) model of a linear polymer chain.
+I used Plotly to visualize the results of these simulations with interactive plots like the one below.

+<iframe width="400" height="400" frameborder="0" scrolling="no" src="//plot.ly/~bencwallace/16.embed"></iframe>

 ## [slox](https://github.com/bencwallace/slox)